 Chemical Engineers develop manufacturing processes for a wide variety of applications including food, pharmaceuticals, chemicals, biotechnology and environmental technology, including creating new vaccines and antibiotics to cleaning up air and water pollution.

-All tracks lead to the B.S. in Chemical Engineering and require the same chemical engineering core classes.
-The primary differences are in the science courses and technical electives that are taken.
+All tracks lead to the B.S. in Chemical Engineering and require the same chemical engineering core classes and Gateway Requirements.
+Each track allows for specialized science courses and technical electives to better meet your career goals.
 Your advisor can help you decide which track is right for you.

 Three tracks allow students to specialize their focus: